MrRational/camSocket/README.md

 # camSocket
-transferring frames from server to client with socket
+transferring open cv frames from server to client with socket